 Nutrition and Dietary SupplementsFoods

-Good nutrition, while essential for anyone, is critical for patients with sickle cell disease.
+Good nutrition, while essential for anyone, is critical for people with sickle cell disease.
 Some dietary recommendations include:

 - Fluids are extremely important.
-The patient should drink as much water as possible each day to prevent dehydration.
+The person should drink as much water as possible each day to prevent dehydration.

 - Diet should provide adequate calories, protein, fats, and vitamins and minerals.
-Patients and families should discuss vitamin and mineral supplements with their doctors and nurses.
+People and families should discuss vitamin and mineral supplements with their doctors and nurses.

 - Some studies suggest that omega-three fatty acids, found in fish and soybean oil as well as dietary supplements, might make red blood cell membranes less fragile and possibly less likely to sickle, although no studies have proven this definitively.

-Any chronic illness places stress on the patient and family, but sickle cell patients and caregivers often face particular obstacles in finding psychological support for the disease.
-Communities in which many sickle cell patients live may lack services that can meet their needs, and professionals who work in their medical facilities are often overworked.
-In a study comparing patients with different kinds of long-term illnesses, those with sickle cell disease gave the lowest scores to their doctors and other professional caregivers for compassion, and were least satisfied with their medical care.
+Any chronic illness places stress on the person and family, but people with sickle cell disease and caregivers often face particular obstacles in finding psychological support for the disease.
+Communities in which many sickle cell people live may lack services that can meet their needs, and professionals who work in their medical facilities are often overworked.
+In a study comparing people with different kinds of long-term illnesses, those with sickle cell disease gave the lowest scores to their doctors and other professional caregivers for compassion and were least satisfied with their medical care.

-It is very important for patients and their caregivers to find emotional and psychological support.
+It is very important for people and their caregivers to find emotional and psychological support.
 The following are some measures that may help in dealing with this disease:

 - Stress Reduction.
 Stress reduction techniques and relaxation methods appear to be helpful.
 Breathing and mediation techniques may be very helpful.

 - Support Associations.
-Support groups and on-line support communities can offer valuable advice and advocacy for patients and their families.
+Support groups and on-line support communities can offer valuable advice and advocacy for people and their families.